 After four years, there is a provision for early reinstatement if there have been no driving incidents within two years.
 If early reinstatement is denied, a hearing can be requested to contest the Department's decision.

 After your commercial driver’s license is suspended, you have the option to obtain a restricted license.
-You may be eligible for one of these two options:
+You may be eligible for one of two options:

 However, neither of these options gives you the same amount of freedom that you had with your driver’s license.

+You can appeal a driver’s license suspension within 15-20 days, depending on the violation.
 The Department Of Licensing is not able to take away your license without first giving you notice and providing you with an opportunity to contest the revocation or suspension.
 This is because you have a constitutional right to due process.
 You have the right to a hearing in which a licensing examiner will review the law that applies to your situation, consider the evidence, and decide whether your license will, in fact, be suspended.
 Because licensing actions are administrative as opposed to criminal, you do not have the right to a public defender.
 You do, however, have the right to retain your own Tacoma license suspension attorney to represent you at the hearing.

 DOL examiners have a reputation for being tough and difficult to deal with, and hearings are often hard to win.
 Nevertheless, the hearing provides your only hope of maintaining your license.
 If you don’t request a hearing, the DOL merely assumes all the information they have is correct and will proceed to deprive you of your driving privileges.
 Your best chance to avoid such a disaster is to retain a knowledgeable Tacoma license suspension lawyer who understands the operation of the DOL, Washington’s laws, and how to present your case to your best advantage.